Triston Casas Player Props: Red Sox vs. Rangers

-Triston Casas -- with an on-base percentage of .273 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Texas Rangers, with Jon Gray on the mound, on July 5 at 7:10 PM ET.
+The Boston Red Sox, including Triston Casas (.273 on-base percentage in past 10 games, 52 points below season-long percentage), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Fenway Park, Thursday at 7:10 PM ET.

 He had a hitless showing in his previous game (0-for-3) against the Rangers.